Karten Associates

 Top

 This is a chance to design your own seminar in “one from column A, two from Column B” style.
-If several of the above seminars include topics of interest, let’s combine these topics into a single have-it-your-way seminar that focuses on what's most important to you and skips the rest.
-If this idea appeals to you, contact me at 781-986-8148 or by
+If two of the above seminars include topics of interest, let’s combine these topics into a single have-it-your-way seminar that focuses on what's most important to you and skips the rest.
+If this idea appeals to you, contact me by

 Top